 What should I wear?
 Please wear loose comfortable clothing for your treatment.
 If needed, a cover-up will be provided, as it may be necessary to have access to various parts of the body.
 Draping is provided to ensure comfort during the treatment.
 During Community Acupuncture we will only access areas below the elbows and knees to ensure your comfort and privacy.

 How many treatments will I need?
 Each person is a unique individual and treated accordingly.
 Therefore the amount of treatment needed varies.
 This may depend on whether or not your symptoms are acute or chronic in nature, your lifestyle, attitude and involvement in your own healing process.
 Acupuncture, done regularly, produces the best results.
 We have included Community Acupuncture at our center to make acupuncture more affordable and accessible to maximize treatment results.
 Your Acupuncturist will discuss a course of treatment on your first visit and what treatment options are best for you.

 What should I do if I need to cancel my appointment?
 We kindly request 24 hours notice on all cancellations to offer your time slot to another client.
 Of course life challenges us, and it may not always be possible to give advanced notice.
-We ask that you please call if you can not make your appointment or a fee may apply.
+We ask that you please call if you can not make your appointment.
 You can also cancel your appointment using our online scheduling system.
 Just log into your account and select “My Appointments”.
 You can then cancel or change your appointment and a notification will be sent directly to your acupuncturist.
 Cancellations less than 6 hours are subject to a late cancellation fee.

 Can I have acupuncture if I am pregnant?
 Please advise your practitioner if you are or are trying to become pregnant.
 Acupuncture is extremely safe before, during and after pregnancy.
 However, specific areas will be avoided to insure your utmost care.